spatie/docs.spatie.be-old/resources/views/laravel-backup/v4/taking-backups/events.md

 It has two public properties:

-- `$exception`: an object that extends PHP's `Exception`-class.
+- `$exception`: an object that extends PHP's `Exception` class.
 It is highly likely that `$exception->getMessage()` will return more information on what went wrong.

-- `$backupDestination`: if this is `null` then probably something went wrong zipping the files to be backed up.
-If it's an instance of `Spatie\Backup\BackupDestination\BackupDestination` something went wrong copying the zip over to that destination.
+- `$backupDestination`: if this is `null` then something probably went wrong zipping the files.
+If it's an instance of `Spatie\Backup\BackupDestination\BackupDestination` then something went wrong copying the zip over to the backup destination.